F. M. Kirby Chair in Neural Repair and Protection

 NMDA receptors, AMPA receptors, receptor trafficking, synaptic plasticity, epigenetics, stroke, neuronal death, autism, Fragile X syndrome, Alzheimer's disease

 Second, we are studying the molecular and cellular mechanisms that underlie the neuronal death associated with stroke and epilepsy.
-The gene silencing transcription factor REST is widely expressed during embryogenesis and plays a strategic role in neural differentiation.
-In progenitor cells, REST silences neuron-specific genes.
-As progenitors differentiate, REST downregulation is essential for elaboration of the neural phenotype.
-Global ischemia, arising due to cardiac arrest, induces selective, delayed death of hippocampal neurons.
-We discovered that ischemia activates REST in selectively vulnerable hippocampal neurons and that REST is critical to death of CA1 neurons.
-The AMPA receptor GluR2 subunit is a target of REST.
-Silencing of GluR2 leads to assembly of AMPARs that are permeable to calcium and are causally related neuronal death.
-We have shown REST-dependent epigenetic reprogramming in adult neurons subjected to ischemia.
-Objectives are: 1) examine epigenome-wide dysregulation of REST targets in stroke, Huntington's disease and Alzheimer's disease 2) understand how REST is activated in insulted neurons and 3) identify novel strategies to protect the human brain from neurodegeneration.
+We discovered that neuronal insults activate REST in selectively vulnerable adult hippocampal neurons.
+Upon activation, REST orchestrates epigenetic reprogramming of neuronal genes in differentiated neurons.
+We further showed that prolonged activation of REST is causally related to neuronal death in a clinically-relevant model of ischemic stroke.
+A key downstream target of REST in insulted CA1 neurons is the gene encoding the AMPA receptor subunit GluA2.
+This is of interest because the GluA2 subunit governs calcium permeability, channel conductance and AMPA receptor trafficking to and from synaptic sites.
+GluA2-lacking AMPA receptors are highly permeable to calcium and zinc, which rise to toxic levels in insulted neurons.
+Objectives are: 1) to understand how REST is activated in insulted neurons; 2) to examine epigenome-wide dysregulation of REST targets in stroke, Huntington's disease and Alzheimer's disease; and 3) to identify novel strategies to protect the human brain from neurodegeneration.
 Our interest stems from the known role of AMPA receptors in neuronal death arising in stroke, epilepsy, ALS and spinal cord injury.

 A third area of interest is that of estrogen neuroprotection in animal models of stroke, including global ischemia.
-Recently, we (together with the Etgen lab) have found that long-term treatment with estrogen at physiological levels ameliorates death of hippocampal neurons and cognitive deficits in animals.
-We also found that estrogens act via the estrogen receptor ERalpha and insulin-like growth factor-I (IGF-I) and ERK/MAP kinase signaling to protect cells.
-Critical players are CREB, which promotes expression of anti-apoptotic proteins such as Bcl-2, STAT and JAK.
-Objectives are to identify transcription-dependent and epigenetic mechanisms by which estrogen rescues neurons.
+Recently, we found that long-term treatment with estrogen at physiological levels ameliorates death of hippocampal neurons and cognitive deficits associated with global ischemia.
+We showed that ischemia and estrogen act synergistically to activate the transcription factor STAT3 and promote transcription of survivin, an inhibitor of apoptosis protein and gene target of STAT3, in insulted CA1 neurons.
+In experiments in which we employ direct delivery of shRNA constructs into the hippocampal CA1 of living animals, we found that STAT3 and survivin are essential to estrogen neuroprotection.
+These findings identify STAT3 and survivin as therapeutic targets in a clinically-relevant model of stroke.
+Objectives are to identify epigenetic mechanisms by which estrogen rescues neurons.
 Our interest stems from data that estrogen reduces the risk of cardiac arrest and stroke in animal models.

 Positions for graduate students and post-doctoral fellows are available in all four areas of the laboratory's research.
 Independent researchers and ideas are welcome, while well-defined and achievable projects are waiting for motivated, young investigators.

 Takeuchi K, Gertner MJ, Zhou J, Parada LF, Bennett MVL, Zukin RS.
 Dysregulation of synaptic plasticity precedes morphological defects in a Pten conditional knockout mouse model of autism.
-Proc Natl Acad Sci USA.
-2013 Mar 4.
-[Epub ahead of print]
+Proc Natl Acad Sci USA 110:4738-43, 2013.
+PMID: 23487788

 Rodenas-Ruano A, Chávez AE, Cossio MJ, Castillo PE, Zukin RS.
 REST-dependent epigenetic remodeling drives the developmental switch in synaptic NMDA receptors in vivo.
 Nat Neurosci 15:1382-90, 2012.
 PMID: 22960932